 At Carcoola Primary School we consider our most important task is to teach children effective Literacy and Numeracy skills.
 To achieve this we endeavour to develop challenging learning opportunities in a warm, co-operative and caring school environment.
 Many of our methods include hands-on, practical experiences, topics of interest, we use themes, special events, educational visits and cultural activities.
-Although our emphasis is on explicit, individualised learning and high achievement, there is a complementary balance of student centred learning at all year levels.
 Effective use of digital technology is incorporated in all aspects of the curriculum.
 On-going encouragement and positive feedback at all stages of learning are critical to student success.

 The curriculum offers a learning framework, which enables children, at their own individual ability levels to: